oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-config/datamesh5config.md

-# Data Mesh for Monolith to Microservices
+# Set up your database schemas

 ### Set up the 3 environments: Monolith, Data Pump and Microservice